-56. Any determination of responsibility by a University Hearing Board or by a Student Conduct Officer conducting a Disciplinary Conference for a suspension separable offense (Part 10 (a) through (u)) or determination of sanction by the Senior Student Affairs Officer or the Chief Academic Officer may be appealed to the Appeals Committee of the regional campus of the student's registration, as described in Part 76 - 77.
+56. Any determination of responsibility by a University Hearing Board or by a Student Conduct Officer conducting a Disciplinary Conference for a suspension offense (Part 10

-- 57. Appeals for of decisions made by Student Conduct Officers in Disciplinary Conferences for non-separable conduct offenses will be referred to the Director of Student Conduct in New Brunswick and to the Chancellor for cases involving students registered in Newark or in Camden.
+- (a) through (u)) or determination of sanction by the Vice President for Student Affairs Senior Student Affairs Officer or the Chief Academic Officer may be appealed to the Appeals Committee of the regional campus of the student's registration, as described in Part 76 77. - 57.
+Appeals for decisions made by Student Conduct Officers in Disciplinary Conferences for non-separable conduct offenses will be referred to the Director of Student Conduct in New Brunswick and to the Chancellor for cases involving students registered in Newark or in Camden.
 The appeals procedures to be followed on each campus are available in the Office of Student Conduct. - 58.
-Appeals of findings of responsibility and/or sanctions selected by faculty members or Academic Integrity Facilitators for nonseparable violations of academic integrity will be referred to the appropriate Campus Appeals Committee for consideration under the procedures specified in the Rutgers Academic Integrity Policy and the document "Procedures for Adjudicating Alleged Nonseparable Violations of Academic Integrity." - 59.58.
 Requests for appeals must be submitted in writing to the Director of Student Conduct, who will transmit the appeal to the appropriate appeals venue.
 Such requests must be received within ten working days from the date of the letter notifying the respondent of the finding and sanction.
 Respondents may appeal on any or all of the following grounds: - (a) appeal the finding that the Respondent violated the Code; - (b) appeal the sanction imposed; and - (c) appeal on the basis of specified procedural errors in the disciplinary process.